muhtasim24/UBRateMyProfessor/README.md

         * contains ratings
         * posts
         * possible classes
-* Stream Subject List : User can search up the subject and the top professors would be listed from best rating to worst rating
+* Stream Subject List : User can view all the classes in the CS cirriculum and can search up the subject

 * Detail : User can press on Professor's name and view profile
     * User can view ratings/reviews